3 Myths Managers Should Know.

-If you work as a manager, supervisor, or in another leadership position, you may think part of your job description is to prevent any and all mistakes.
-While this may be true in some instances (more on this in a bit), another important part of your job description involves guiding employees to be the best they can be.
-Sometimes, this means allowing employees to make mistakes.
+Managers may think their job is to prevent any employee mistakes.
+While this may be true in some instances, a more vital task is to guide employees to learn from their mistakes to be the best they can be.
+Sometimes, this means allowing employees to make mistakes on their own.

 “Experience is simply the name we give our mistakes.” – Oscar WildeIf

-Do you allow employees to make mistakes?
-If not, the following myths could be what’s holding you back.
+If you hesitate to allow employees to make mistakes, the following myths may be holding you back.
 Consider these myths and how they hold you back from experiencing various benefits of employee mistakes.

 What’s your idea of a perfect employee?
 Do they always show up on time?
 Do they stay late whenever asked?
 Are they always agreeable to more projects and opportunities, expertly juggling multiple tasks at one time?
 Are they the cheerleaders for others within your organization?
-While these are all admirable qualities, an employee who has never come to you with a mistake may be a red flag.
+While these are all admirable qualities, an employee who displays them yet never proactively comes to you with an admitted mistake may be a red flag.

 As cliché as it sounds, it’s true; no one is perfect.
 The same goes for employees.
 As managers, we must acknowledge that mistakes will be made.
 You employ humans.
 Humans make mistakes.
 If you expect perfection, you’re setting your employees up for failure.

-In fact, making mistakes can actually be beneficial to memory and cognitive function.
+In fact, we now know that making mistakes can be beneficial to memory and cognitive function.
 A study posted by ScienceDaily.com found that making mistakes while learning can benefit memory.
-Tracked mistakes led to participants finding the correct answer faster when asked the same question again than if they had not made the mistake at all.
+In this study, tracked errors led to participants finding the correct answer faster when asked the same question again.
+More so than had they not made a mistake at all.

-This suggests that mistakes employees make while learning new tasks or procedures can actually make them faster and less likely to make mistakes in the future.
-A perceived perfect employee may be slower and more apt to make a mistake later on.
+This suggests that making mistakes while learning new tasks or procedures can lead to faster future work with fewer mistakes.
+A perceived “perfect” employee may be slower in the same tasks and more apt to make a mistake later on.

-There are most likely areas within your unique business where mistakes simply can’t be tolerated.
-Those that lead to financial errors, violate the trust of a client or cause serious damage to your brand’s reputation should be avoided at all costs.
-While this article encourages leaders to allow employees to make mistakes, we don’t condone allowing disaster to unfold before your eyes.
+There are probably some areas within your unique business model where mistakes prove detrimental to your business.
+Avoid those that lead to financial errors, violate the trust of a client, or cause severe damage to your brand’s reputation at all costs.
+While we encourage leaders to allow employee mistakes, we certainly don’t condone allowing a disaster to unfold before your eyes.

-Our suggestion is a progressive discipline policy, similar to an attendance or break policy.
+Consider a progressive discipline policy, similar to an attendance or break policy.
 In this policy, outline your philosophy on employee mistakes.
-Clearly, state what is acceptable and what employees can expect when mistakes happen.
+Clearly, state what is acceptable and what employees can expect when mistakes occur.

-For example, telling employees that first offenses will be addressed professionally and positively encourages them to come forward when a mistake happens, rather than try to cover it up.
-However, letting employees know that repeated mistakes will not be greeted with the same positivity and that consequences could incur promotes responsibility and accountability.
+For example, addressing first offenses professionally and positively encourages employees to come forward when a mistake happens, rather than try to cover it up.
+However, let employees know that a continuously repeated mistake can receive consequences that promote responsibility and accountability.
 Discuss the consequences on an individual basis after the error has been resolved in a private meeting as part of your continuous feedback strategy.